ghfbsd/cdseis/README.md

 file test/events.dat for an example or read the program program for format details).

-> Originally, MAKELOG read an entire cdrom and made an ASCII log file of all waveform start and stop times, associating each waveform with an event.
-On a SUN sparcstation this took about 1-2 hours for each cdrom.
-This program also read all the station corrections and instrument response poles and zeros, and reported errors and warnings to standard output when it does not recognize the format.
-CONVERTLOG essentially tidied up the output from this program.
-(This version of MAKELOG is in the src/cd directory for historical completeness.)

-2) CDSEIS reads the modified log created by MAKELOG, accepts a variety of search parameters in an interactive mode, and either creates a list of available waveforms (without reading data) or retrieves requested waveforms from the SEED volume (or a CD).
+2) CDSEIS reads the log file(s) created by MAKELOG, accepts a variety of search parameters in an interactive mode, and either creates a list of available waveforms (without reading data) or retrieves requested waveforms from the SEED volume (or a CD).